moataz-mahmoud/moataz-mahmoud.github.io/_posts/2019-11-15-introductio-to-e2e-testing-usign-protractor-in-typescript.md

 The final note here is that you can show the details of your running process in the terminal.
 If the test got failed, you can find a detailed log in the terminal.

+## Wrap up

+Quickly speaking...
+To build a test project you need to:

+** Get all the dependencies installed.
+** Configure the linter.
+** Build the page object model.
+** Write the configuration of the test.
+** Write the specs.
+** Fire the tests up from the terminal.

+That's all for the first part of the tutorial.
+Hope that it was interesting journey.
+More details and advanced topics regarding to using Protractor for e2e will be covered in the next few posts. so keep tuned!
+And I want to greet everyone who is still running until this very last line!